 Booking early is always a frogerrific way to save yourself some stress.
 Our frog family prefers low stress!
 Not being able to find a ski hotel because we waited too long is stress we don't need.
 However, the best time to book a ski vacation does require some deliberating.
 It really depends on where you want to stay, when you want to travel and other factors.
-If you have your heart set on a location and your trip falls during a peak time (say between Christmas and New Years, MLK weekend, President’s Week, or even spring break), then you can never go wrong in booking early.
+If you have your heart set on a location and your trip falls during peak times, such as between Christmas and New Year's, MLK weekend, Presidents Day, or even spring break, then you can never go wrong in booking early.
 (Psst ... we have a full post dedicated to the best times to ski.)

 Here's a Look at the Best Time to Book a Ski Vacation